Art History 101

 Reclining nude Edouard Manet, Olympia, 1856, Paris Salon

-For example, Titian’s Venus of Urbino is a classical Renaissance painting that tries to depict subject matter as a part of the nature and gives audience the impression of reality with three dimensions.
-On the other hand, Olympia rejects to use three dimensions and forms his subject matter as a pale white woman.
+For example, Titian’s Venus of Urbino is a classical Renaissance painting that tries to depict the subject matter as a part of nature and gives the audience the impression of reality with three dimensions.
+Olympia, on the other hand, does not aspire to be perceived as three-dimensional.
+Manet instead emphasized flat surfaces and used a heavy brushwork technique, which opposed the smooth brushstrokes in traditional, academic paintings.

-It’s not only Manet changed the traditional artistic approach before him but he also bring a fresh look to academy in terms of the subject matter and the context of the painting.
-Before Olympia, academic approach to reclining nude is to create a subject matter from a goddess, odalisque or a beautiful woman.
-When Olympia exhibited in Official Salon it was the most criticized painting because of the subject matter and other successful ones were the mythological topics like the Birth of Venus (1863) or orientalist approaches similar to Odalisque with a Slave (1842).
+It’s not only Manet who changed the traditional artistic approach before him but he also bring a fresh look to the Academy in terms of the subject matter and the context of the painting.
+Before Olympia, the academic approach to reclining nude is to create a subject matter either from a goddess, odalisque, or a beautiful woman.
+When Olympia was exhibited in Paris Salon it was the most criticized painting because of the subject matter.
+The successful paintings were the ones with mythological topics like the Birth of Venus (1863) or orientalist approaches similar to Odalisque with a Slave (1842).

 1. Jean Auguste Dominique Ingres, Odalisque with a Slave, 1842 (Before Olympia)

-Jean-Auguste-Dominique Ingres, Odalisque with a Slave, 1842, Harvard Art Museums/Fogg Museum, Cambridge, Massachusetts
+Jean-Auguste-Dominique Ingres, Odalisque with a Slave, 1842, The Walters Art Museum, Baltimore, Maryland, MD, USA.

 3. Amedeo Modigliani, Reclining Nude, 1917